codenotary/immudb/README.md

-  check-consistency Check consistency for the specified index and hash count             Count keys having the specified prefix current           Return the last merkle tree root and index stored locally database          Issue all user commands get               Get item having the specified key getByIndex        Return an element by index getRawBySafeIndex Return an element by index
+  check-consistency Check consistency for the specified index and hash count             Count keys having the specified prefix current           Return the last merkle tree root and index stored locally database          Issue all database commands get               Get item having the specified key getByIndex        Return an element by index getRawBySafeIndex Return an element by index